brauner/brauner.github.io/_drafts/acl.md

 and means the `struct inode` for the file will contain `k10000000` in `inode->i_uid` and `inode->i_gid`.

-Now when an idmapped mount is the `mnt_idmapping` needs to be taken into account when ownership information is needed.
-This comes down to undoing the `fs_idmapping` and applying the `mnt_idmapping`.
-The details around this are documented in _Documentation/filesystems/idmappings.rst` in the Linux kernel repository so I won't repeat it all here.
+Now when an idmapped mount is in the mix the `mnt_idmapping` needs to be taken into account when ownership information is needed.
+This comes down to undoing the `fs_idmapping` and applying the `mnt_idmapping` (The details around this are documented in `Documentation/filesystems/idmappings.rst` in the Linux kernel repository so I won't repeat it all here.
+I encourage you to read this document.)

 Currently no filesystems mountable inside of user namespaces support idmapped mounts so our explanation becomes a little simpler since the `fs_idmapping` is